 Key Insights from Aventi’s Chicago CMO Luncheon: Navigating the Evolving Landscape of Marketing

-A few weeks ago, we gathered a group of innovative Chief Marketing Officers at our latest CMO luncheon in Chicago to dive deep into the current challenges and transformative strategies that are shaping the marketing world, and how behavior plays an influential role in brand, culture, process, Here are the top takeaways from our discussions:
+A few weeks ago, we gathered a group of innovative Chief Marketing Officers at our latest CMO luncheon in Chicago to dive deep into the current challenges and transformative strategies that are shaping the marketing world, and how behavior plays an influential role in brand, culture, and process.
+Here are the top takeaways from our discussions:

 1. Rethinking the Traditional Marketing Funnel

 We explored the diminishing value of traditional marketing funnels, asking whether their relevance still holds true.
-Alternatives we explored more dynamic models like the “marketing flywheel” and “bow funnels,” which more accurately reflect the ongoing contributions of marketing efforts in a non-linear world where B2B buying cycles act more like today’s consumer-driven jouneys.
+Alternatives we explored more dynamic models like the “marketing flywheel” and “bow funnels,” which more accurately reflect the ongoing contributions of marketing efforts in a non-linear world where B2B buying cycles act more like today’s consumer-driven journeys.

 2. Practical AI Applications Transforming Marketing